 Cincinnati Financial Corporation is one of the 25 largest property casualty insurers in the nation, based on net written premium volume from our insurance subsidiary.
 The U.S. property casualty insurance industry is a highly competitive marketplace with more than 2,000 stock and mutual companies operating independently or in groups.
 We compete with these companies, which offer standard market property casualty and/or surplus lines and life insurance products as we do, seeking to increase our share of these multibillion-dollar markets.
-Critical to our long-term success are highly experienced, dedicated and capable executives who can manage our business day to day and who possess the vision to plan for and adjust to changes in the market.
+Critical to our long term success are highly experienced, dedicated and capable executives who can manage our business day to day and who possess the vision to plan for and adjust to changes in the market.
 The objective of our executive compensation program is to attract, motivate, reward, develop and retain the executive talent required for our long-term success.
 We also must nurture the capabilities of our emerging leaders to ensure that we have an appropriate depth of executive talent.
 We also believe that as an associate's level of responsibility increases, so should the proportion of performance-based compensation.
 As a result, our executive compensation program aims to tie a meaningful level of each officer's compensation to awards that require achievement of the primary financial objectives by which we measure the company's performance, creating a firm link between pay and performance.

-2014 Financial and Business Highlights
+2015 Financial and Business Highlights

-In 2014, the company delivered strong financial and operating results.
+In 2015, the company delivered strong operating results and acceptable short-term financial performance in a volatile investment environment.
 Highlights included:

-- A combined ratio of 95.6 percent, the third consecutive year of underwriting profit.
-Although higher natural catastrophe losses, higher noncatastrophe weather losses and higher estimates of incurred but not reported losses and loss expenses dampened underwriting profits when compared with our very strong combined ratio of 93.8 percent in 2013, our 2014 combined ratio was 0.5 points better than the combined ratio of 96.1 percent produced in 2012. - A 2 percent increase in net income to \$525 million. - A 6 percent increase in consolidated property casualty net written premiums, reflecting higher pricing, rising insured exposures and multi-year compounding effects of premium growth initiatives. - A 7 percent increase in the fair value of our invested assets plus cash, including an 11 percent increase for the stock portfolio and a 4 percent increase for the bond portfolio. - A 4 percent increase in pretax investment income, net of expenses, reflecting a 13 percent increase in equity portfolio dividends and a 1 percent growth in interest income. - A 7.9 percent increase in book value, to a record \$40.14 per share on December 31, 2014, after the effect of a 4.7 percent dividend paid to shareholders. - A value creation ratio (VCR) of 12.6 percent, near the high end of the range of our announced goal of producing an annual average VCR of 10 percent to 13 percent for the five-year period from 2013 to 2017, exceeding that measure for six of the 10 companies in the peer group. - At December 31, 2014, our cumulative three-year total shareholder return of 90.63 percent exceeded that measure for six of the 10 companies in our peer group.
+- A combined ratio of 91.1 percent, the fourth consecutive year of underwriting profit.
+In 2015, our efforts to further segment our renewal and new business opportunities with better pricing precision and risk-selection decisions continued to improve underwriting performance.
+More favorable weather in 2015 also benefited underwriting profits. - A 21 percent increase in net income to \$634 million. - A 5 percent increase in consolidated property casualty net written premiums, including 1 percent from our new reinsurance assumed operations.
+The increase in premiums also reflects other growth initiatives, modest average price increases and a higher level of insured exposures. - Less than a 1 percent full-year increase in fair value of invested assets at December 31, 2015, including a 3 percent decrease for the stock portfolio and a 2 percent increase for the bond portfolio. - A 4 percent increase in pretax investment income, net of expenses, reflecting a 9 percent increase in equity portfolio dividends and a 3 percent growth in interest income. - A decrease of less than a dollar in book value at December 31, 2015, to \$39.20 per share compared with book value of \$40.14 per share at December 31, 2014. - A value creation ratio (VCR) of 3.4 percent, below our announced goal of producing an annual average VCR of 10 percent to 13 percent for the five-year period from 2013 to 2017.
+A volatile equities market offset strong operating results and lowered our VCR.
+Our VCR exceeded the VCR of four of the 10 companies in our peer group. - At December 31, 2015, our one-year total shareholder return of 19.0 percent exceeded that measure for six of the 10 companies in the peer group and our cumulative three-year total shareholder return of 69.07 percent exceeded that measure for four of the 10 companies in our peer group. - A 31 percent increase to \$2.30 per share in cash dividends declared, including a special cash dividend of \$0.46 per share declared in the fourth guarter of 2015.